Skip to main content

 Alsym batteries can also be made in existing lithium-ion factories, which means lower costs of reshoring production and faster progress for de-risking the battery industry.
 These reduced barriers allow companies to scale up domestic production quickly and strengthen national security before it’s too late.

-We’re working to make low-cost, non-flammable batteries available to all, in applications ranging from automotive to grid-scale energy storage.
+We’re working to make low-cost, non-flammable batteries available to all.
 Learn how our battery technology can boost economic self-sufficiency and power the renewable energy world.